Thank you for using Camps.ca —An Our Kids platform.

 Hear the three things that Our Kids’ editors see when they look at The Pine Project

 “I can’t overstate the impact that the program has had on my kids.
 In these formative years, the Pine Project has cultivated their curiosity and creativity, and established a solid foundation for a life-long connection...
-Read More
+Show More

-Parent of two Pine campers (Parent) — A must have for kids who love nature
+A must have for kids who love nature

 “Pine is by far the best city based day camp we have gone to.
 A must for kids who love nature, for parents who want to see their kids grow and gain confidence and independence.
 Pine counselors are a cut above all other c...
-Read More
+Show More

-Parent of a Pine participant (Parent) — The best education beyond the classroom
+The best education beyond the classroom

 “This is the BEST education beyond the standard classroom.
 It offers children hands on learning by instructors who care about each child as an individual, providing them with a wealth of knowledge of the natural world in...
-Read More
+Show More

-Parent of a Pine camper (Parent) — An experience that should not be missed
+An experience that should not be missed

 “Pine is an experience that should not be missed for all Toronto youth.
 The kindness of counselors along with their attention to getting to know each child individually is only equalled by the outdoor experience delivere...
-Read More
+Show More

-Parent of a Pine camper (Parent) — Your instructors are a cut above
+Your instructors are a cut above

 We love Pine camp - in particular, your instructors are a cut above all other day camps.